How to become a successful Angular consultant?

 1. Watch Ng-Conf Talks (Hey, they’re free!)

-Ng-Conf is renowned as the world’s first and original Angular developer’s conference.
-And they bring in the best Angular developers and team members to discuss the latest advancements and best practices.
+Ng-Conf is renowned as the world’s first and original conference for Angular developers.
+And they bring in the best Angular guys and team members to discuss the latest advancements and best practices.
 All kinds of topics are covered like…

 - Angular Universal